hwayne/lets-prove-leftpad/README.md

 # Let's Prove Leftpad

 This is a repository of provably-correct versions of Leftpad.
+You can read more about the project's motivations and history [here](https://www.hillelwayne.com/post/lpl/).

 ## What is "provably-correct"?